About Rubondo Island

 The National Park offers a small chalet with 5 double rooms and 1 triple room, a Rest House with 1 double and 1 triple, and a youth hostel for 36 persons and up to 4 teachers.
 These accommodations are self-catering, and visitors can use a kitchen and dining area facility.
 There is also one luxury tented camp on the island.

-There is an airstrip on the island and regular scheduled flights from all the main safari destinations in Tanzania
+There is an airstrip on the island and regularly scheduled flights from all the main safari destinations in Tanzania

 Mwanza is the nearest city from where it is possible to arrange a private boat taxi to and from the island